soundasleep/cmis/README.md

 This is a port of the original [Drupal CMIS project](https://drupal.org/project/cmis) with some additional fixes.

+### Installation

 Right now you should just be able to drop this directly into an existing Drupal installation to replace the CMIS module with no ill effects.
 Not tested.

+Make sure that you also have the `cmis-phplib` library installed into your `sites/all/libraries/cmis-phplib` directory.

 ### Feature changes